 Currently under sections 710d and 710e of the code, a driver transporting a child who is under 4 years old must properly secure that child in a child restraint system that meets federal standards.
 The child must be positioned in a rear seat, if the vehicle has a rear seat.
 A child in a rear-facing child restraint system may be placed in the front seat only if the front passenger air bag is deactivated.
 In addition, a child who is 4 to 7 years old and who is less than four feet nine inches tall must also be properly secured in a child restraint system.

-House Bill 4600 would amend the above to apply to children who are 12 years old and younger.
+House Bill 4600 would amend the above requirements to apply to children who are 10 years old and younger.
 Specifically, the bill would require a driver transporting a child to properly secure that child in a child restraint system that meets federal standards.
-The child would have to be positioned in the child restraint system in a rear seat, if the vehicle had a rear seat and not all the rear seats were taken by children.
+The child would have to be positioned in the child restraint system in a rear seat, if the vehicle had a rear seat.
 A child in a rear-facing child restraint system could be placed in the front seat only if the front passenger air bag were deactivated.
-A child would have to be seated and positioned in a child restraint system as follows:
+A child would have to be seated and positioned as follows:

 House Bill 4600 would also eliminate a requirement that the Secretary of State engage an independent organization to conduct a study to determine the effect of the primary enforcement of the seat belt law on the number of incidents of police harassment of motor vehicle operators.
 This requirement was added in 1999, when the seat belt law was made subject to primary enforcement, and required a report to be made to the Legislature by June 30, 2001, and annually thereafter.
 The bill would revise related provisions to refer to “inappropriate enforcement” of the seat belt law, rather than “police harassment.”

-House Bill 5274 would amend section 907 of the Vehicle Code, which allows the court to waive any civil fine, cost, or assessment against a person who received a civil infraction citation for violation of the child restraint system requirements if he or she provides evidence of acquiring, purchasing, or renting a child restraint system meeting those requirements before the appearance date on the citation.
+Finally, the bills would amend section 907 of the code, which allows the court to waive any civil fine, cost, or assessment against a person who received a civil infraction citation for violation of the child restraint system requirements if he or she provides evidence of acquiring, purchasing, or renting a child restraint system meeting those requirements before the appearance date on the citation.

-Under the bill, the person would also have to provide evidence that he or she received education from a certified child passenger safety technician.
-The bill would also remove evidence of purchase or rental from the provision described above.
+Under the bills, the person would also have to provide evidence that he or she received education from a certified child passenger safety technician.
+The bills would also delete evidence of purchase or rental from the provision described above.